filecoin-project/specs/payments.md

     // Lane specifies which 'lane' of the payment channel this voucher is for.
     // Lanes may be either open or closed, a voucher for a closed lane may not be redeemed Lane uint64

     // Merges specifies a list of lane-nonce pairs that this voucher will close.
     // This voucher may not be redeemed if any of the lanes specified here are already
-    // closed, or their nonce specified here is lower than the nonce on-chain.
+    // closed, or their nonce specified here is lower than the nonce of the lane on-chain.
     Merges []MergePair

     TimeLock uint64